 London Investor Forum 2018

-- Ministerial keynotes and special announcements from selected African ministries of petroleum and the UK Department of Business, Energy and Industrial Strategy to be confirmed.
+- Ministerial keynotes and special announcements from selected African ministries of petroleum.

-- Focus on finance: panels and sessions on capital raising for Africa oil and gas projects; reaching FID in 2018; funding and realizing returns on independent power projects and more.
+- Focus on finance: panels and sessions on capital raising for Africa oil and gas projects and reaching FID in 2018; local content and the bottom line; and gas-to-power.

-- Investor updates: London-based upstream independents take to the stage to provide updates on African projects: breaking ground, development, financing and new investor announcements.
+- Investor updates: London-based upstream independents took to the stage to provide updates on African projects: breaking ground, development, financing and new investor announcements.

 - Launch of Africa Energy Series: Equatorial Guinea 2018

-Our special report on Equatorial Guinea’s oil and gas industry, commissioned by the Ministry of Mines and Hydrocarbons in the nation’s 50th year of independence, launches at the AOP Investor Forum in London.
+Our special report on Equatorial Guinea’s oil and gas industry, commissioned by the Ministry of Mines and Hydrocarbons in the nation’s 50th year of independence, launched at the AOP Investor Forum in London.

 Keynote SpeakersBecome a speaker

-Ministers and VIPs open proceedings at AOP’s dedicated investment event.
+Ministers and VIPs opened proceedings at AOP’s dedicated investment event.

 Panelists and PresentersBecome a speaker

-Panelists and presenters provide their insights on Africa’s energy finance and project activities in 2018.
+Panelists and presenters provided their insights on Africa’s energy finance and project activities in 2018.